reportportal/kubernetes/reportportal/v5/README.md

     certmanager.k8s.io/acme-challenge-type: http01
 ```

 ##### 3.2.
-Set 'tls' to 'true' and add your tls secretName (will be created in the next step):
+Update your Ingress configuration

+Edit 'gateway-ingress.yaml' and add the following right after 'spec'

 ```
-  tls: true
+  tls:
-  tlssecretname: <your_tlssecretname>
+  - hosts:
+    - <your_domain_name>
+    secretName: <your_certificate_secretname>
 ```

+Your certificate secretname will be created on the next step

 Let's suppose your domain name is 'my.reportportal.com' and your certificate secretname is 'my.reportportal.com-tls'

-Then the result in your 'values.yaml' file should be
+Then the result in your 'gateway-ingress.yaml' file will be

 ```
-ingress:
-  enable: true
-  # IF YOU HAVE SOME DOMAIN NAME SET INGRESS.USEDOMAINNAME to true
-  usedomainname: true
+spec:
+  tls:
-  hosts:
+  - hosts:
     - my.reportportal.com
-  tls: true
-  tlssecretname: my.reportportal.com-tls
+    secretName: my.reportportal.com-tls
+  rules:
+..
 ```

 ##### 3.3.
 Redeploy or upgrade your ReporPortal installation with Helm